SeagleLiu/SeagleDLTrial/README.md

-Seagle's trial on ML/DL/Spark, etc.
+# Seagle's trial on ML/DL/Spark, etc.

 Documents on how to use git github.

 Also the installation of tensorflow.

+## Basics of git
 git commit -m "My first commit"

 git remote add origin https://github.com/SeagleLiu/SeagleDLTrial.git

-# Need to input the username and password here.
+### Need to input the username and password here.

 git clone https://github.com/SeagleLiu/SeagleDLTrial.git

 git add *.*